divanikus/salus/README.md

 Salus is a simple DSL for writing collector agents for different monitoring systems.
 I'm just tired of rewriting those primitives from scratch for every new check I'm willing to add to a monitoring system.

+_This is alpha quality software right now, but you might help to improve it_

 ## Installation

 Add this line to your application's Gemfile: